enioka-Haute-Couture/jqm/jqm-all/jqm-doc/src/site/sphinx/admin/operations.rst

 These methods are available through JMX and though the database (in which case modifications are only applied after at most parameter internalPollingPeriodMs).
 The database method is also exposed by the admin GUI.

+Also, a client through the client API can pause all bindings on a designated queue.

 Backup
 ************